 Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Their Use as Secondary Shelters and Reduce the Impact of Lightning would require tertiary off-site evacuation plans for the White Birch patrons.
-Theresa's Parish Encourage the Installation of Lightning Rods and Grounding/ Surge Panels in Downtown Block Buildings to Reduce the Impact of Lightning and Conflagration Short Term 1-2 Years 75 Fire Department \$0 The historic, wooden downtown Cogswell Water, White Birch, and other Main Street buildings be a catalyst for a conflagration should a lightning strike occur (no lightning rod) or if a fire is started in one of these downtown buildings.
+Affected Location in Town What Cost Will Pay For How Funded Panels at the Churches to Support Their Use as Secondary Shelters and Reduce the which are the evacuation locations for White Birch Center, would require tertiary off-site evacuation plans for the White Birch patrons.
+St. Theresa's Parish 2019 Impact of Lightning Encourage the Installation of Lightning Rods and Grounding/ Surge Panels in Downtown Block Buildings to Reduce the Impact of Lightning and Conflagration Short Term 1-2 Years 75 Fire Department Cogswell Water, White Birch, and other Main Street buildings be a catalyst for a conflagration should a lightning strike occur (no lightning rod) or if a fire is started in one of these downtown buildings.
 Downtown Block has the greatest potential for conflagration.
-When FD does inspections, this would be a good time to talk to building owners.
-(Conflagration ), Human Downtown Block Buildings Cost is for in- kind staff and volunteer labor.
-N/A 2019 Educate the Owners of the Downtown Block about Vehicle and Pedestrian Safety, Parking, and Fire Suppression Short Term 1-2 Years 72 Fire Department with Police Department Downtown Henniker has a large potential for pedestrian-vehicle crashes, vehicle crashes, and parking accidents.
+When FD does inspections, this would be a good Lightning, Wildfire, Fire (Conflagration ), Human Block Cost is for in- kind staff and volunteer labor.
+N/A 2019 Educate the Owners of the Downtown Block about Vehicle and Pedestrian Safety, Parking, and Fire Suppression Short Term 1-2 Years 72 Fire Department with Police Department crashes, vehicle crashes, and parking accidents.
 The potential for fire conflagration with the historic wooden buildings situated against and adjacent to one another is substantial; many buildings do not have fire suppression systems.
-Education of building owners and lessees needs to be undertaken to reduce the risk of each of these potentially fatal hazards.
-(Conflagration ), Human, Crash Downtown Block Buildings Cost is for in- kind staff and volunteer labor.
-N/A 2019 Educate the Western Avenue Residents and Property Owners about Flood Safety and Evacuation to Reduce the Risk of Injury and Isolation Medium Term 3-4 Years 70 Emergency Manageme nt with USACE (maps and planning) \$10 Flooding for all riverside Western Avenue facilities and Old Concord Road facilities beside the Contoocook River can occur during heavy rainfall or snow melt.
-Apartment owners need to keep their tenants up to date. · · · Western Avenue Town Administr ation Operation s Budget
+Education of building owners and lessees needs to be undertaken to reduce the risk of each of these potentially fatal hazards. ), Human, Crash Downtown Block Buildings Cost is for in- kind staff and volunteer labor.
+N/A 2019 Educate the Western Avenue Residents and Property Owners about Flood Safety and Evacuation to Medium Term 3-4 Years 70 Emergency Manageme nt with USACE \$100 Flooding for all riverside Western Avenue facilities and Old Concord Road facilities beside the Contoocook River can occur during heavy rainfall or snow Flood, River, Evacuation, Health (Safety) Western Avenue Cost is for reproduction of 300 maps and evacuation brochures.
+Town Administr ation Operation s Budget